rastertail/rastertail.github.io/content/blog/bs-1/index.md

 +++
 title = "BS-1: Breadboard Synthesizer"
-date = 2021-09-01
+date = 2021-09-03
-draft = true
 +++

-While I mainly focus on the software side of computers, I have always had an interest in the electrical engineering side too.
+While I mainly focus on the software side of computers, I have always had an interest in electrical engineering too.
 So, after getting burnt out over some programming projects, I decided to try out something a bit different and build some sort of electronic circuit.
 I took inspiration from all the breadboard computers people have built, mostly inspired by Ben Eater, but I decided to take a different approach and built an analog synthesizer on breadboards instead.